obiwan314/onair/README.md

 The OSX client requires the building and installing of a command line tool [do-not-disturb-cli](https://travis-ci.org/sindresorhus/do-not-disturb-cli)

 It also requires the installtion of [Mosquito MQTT](https://mosquitto.org/) so that the mosquitto_pub command is available.

+The arduino script must be modified to add your wifi credentials and MQTT server.